 "We were able to arrange this international conference on genocide for the 6th time, which shared successful initiatives from all over the world to help government representatives and other key stakeholders formulate new goals and objectives against genocide.
 We know how Bangladesh is dealing with the Rohingya crisis, and this international conference has successfully established a global connection between our local scholars with those from abroad working against genocide," Hoque said.

 He particularly thanked Foreign Minister A.K.
 Abdul Momen and his ministry's officials for their cooperation in arranging the conference on what he said was 'very short notice'.
 He also thanked Liberation War Affairs Minister A.K.M.
 Mozammel Huq and his ministry, saying they were "always with us".

-Hoque expressed his gratitude to Enayetullah Khan, the Founder and Managing Director of Cosmos Group (full disclosure: parent company of UNB & Dhaka Courier) who donated copies of the book 'Art against Genocide' (Cosmos Books, 2019) for the delegates and participants.
-The photo exhibition on the plight of the Rohingyas featuring the work of UNB and Dhaka Courier photographers titled ‘Quilt of Memory and Hope’ ran and mesmerized the participants and attendees concurrently at the Museum, during the 3-day conference.
+Hoque expressed his gratitude to Enayetullah Khan, the Founder and Managing Director of Cosmos Group (full disclosure: parent company of UNB and Dhaka Courier) who donated copies of the book 'Art against Genocide' (Cosmos Books, 2019) for the delegates and participants.
+The photo exhibition on the plight of the Rohingyas featuring the work of UNB and Dhaka Courier photographers titled 'Quilt of Memory and Hope' ran and mesmerized the participants and attendees concurrently at the Museum, during the 3-day conference.